foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/soil_available_iron.md

 * Take 5 ml of soil in the measuring spoon.
 * Fill 25 ml of extraction solution in the measuring tube, and add the 5 ml of soil.
 * Close the tube, shake well and leave to settle.
-* Filter out the top clear layer of extracted solution
+* Filter out the top clear layer of extracted solution.

 If you are doing Nitrogen, Potassium and Phosphorous tests for the same sample, you can use the same extracted solution for the three tests.